 Prep: print out these constellations: https://inventorsoftomorrowdotcom.files.wordpress.com/2017/02/ccf58-viewerfile.png.
 Note: they’re a little smaller than you want, so what I did was copy the image, paste it into a document and made it as big as I possibly could while still having them fit on the paper (i.e. 9.7 x 8.1 inches)

-- Use a thumbtack to poke holes where stars are.
-(It helps to put the paper on top of cardboard or Styrofoam so you can poke through the paper into that surface.)
+Use a thumbtack to poke holes where stars are.
+(It helps to put the paper on top of cardboard or Styrofoam so you can poke the pin through the paper and into that surface.)

 Last year, we used a slightly different method.
 We taped squares of black paper onto the tube, then laid the constellation pattern on top of that, punched holes through the black paper, and removed the pattern.